Should Your Business Have a Redundant Internet Connection?

 • A router with the right capabilities and proper software configuration

 Once a redundant internet connection is set up and properly configured, your business will get the combined bandwidth of Provider #1 and Provider #2.
-If one connection goes down, the other will continue to work in a backup mode.
-Your company’s network will still be connected to the outside world.
+If one connection goes down, the other will continue to work in a backup mode, and your company’s network will still be connected to the outside world.

 Last Mile Disruptions

 Redundancy is maximized when the last mile of a business’s two internet service providers are on divergent paths.
-In other words, connections from each of the two providers enter a building or campus from different directions.
+In other words, connections from both providers enter a building or campus from different directions.
 A combination of fixed wireless and cable-delivered service qualifies.

-Data centers are typically located in areas that have divergent internet service paths.
+Data centers are typically located in areas with divergent internet service paths.
 Some companies intentionally locate their business in regions with divergent paths.

 Middle Mile Disruptions